pipelinelabo/datalaiq-wiki/migrate/migrate.md

 ### Starting Migrations

-Having defined mappings from Splunk index+sourcetype to Gravwell tag, you may now launch migration jobs.
+Having defined mappings from Splunk index+sourcetype to DatalaiQ tag, you may now launch migration jobs.
 From the server menu, select "Start Migrations".
 A menu will appear showing the index+sourcetype → tag mappings you defined earlier.
 Selecting one of these mappings will start a migration job:

 ![Migration jobs](migratejobs.png)